 Back to the Beginning, to Have Nothing but Faith

-When Abraham cut off his foreskin, he was going back to the “beginning” of when he was justified, saying “everything I’ve done for the Lord since I was justified by faith is unprofitable.
+When Abraham cut off his foreskin, he was going back to the “beginning” of his justification.
+He was recognizing, “everything I’ve done for the Lord since I was justified by faith is unprofitable.
 Once again I’m standing here with nothing to believe in but God’s promise.”
-Romans 4 says he waxed strong in faith, giving glory to God, not counting the deadness of Sarah’s womb or the deadness of his body but believing that God who calls those things that are “not as though they are” and gives life to the dead would fulfill His word.
+Romans 4 says he waxed strong in faith, giving glory to God, not counting the deadness of Sarah’s womb or the deadness of his own body but believing that God who calls those things that are “not as though they are” and gives life to the dead would fulfill His word.
 He was firmly persuaded (Rom 4:18-21).
 That is the true circumcision.

 This is like a “second baptism” in a way.
 When the nation of Israel was brought out of Egypt they were brought through the Red Sea and were baptized into Moses (1 Cor 10:2).
-But then they had 40 years of wilderness wanderings and unbeliever and trying to “do it themselves” and not believing they could take the good land because they didn’t see that God was the one that would have to bring them into it.
+But then they had 40 years of wilderness wanderings and unbelief and trying to “do it themselves”.
+They didn’t take the good land because they didn’t see that God was the one that would have to bring them into it.
 They thought, “we are grasshoppers.
 There are Nephilim there.
 There is no way we can take it” (Num 13:33).
-For that reason, the 11-day journey through the wilderness (Deut 1:2) lasted 40 years.
+For that reason (unbelief), the 11-day journey through the wilderness (Deut 1:2) lasted 40 years.

-Then what did they do?
-They had to pass through another river.
+Eventually they had to pass through another river.
 When they were finally ready to take the land, they went through the Jordan (Josh 3:1-8;17).
 The Jordan was another baptism.
 That is where John baptized hundreds of years later (Mt 3:13).
 John said “the axe is being laid to the root of the tree.
 The whole tree has to be thrown out!
 We’re starting over!”
 (Mt 3:10).
-That’s what Christ is He is the beginning of a new creation in resurrection.
+That’s what Christ is.
+He is the beginning of a new creation in resurrection.
 The old man is being cut off because he is totally unprofitable.

 When Israel went through the Jordan, it says that the priests went first.
-When the water rolled back, they put 12 stones representing the 12 tribes of Israel in the riverbed and when they crossed over, the water passed over, burying the stones (Josh 4:4-9).
+When the water rolled back, they put 12 stones representing the 12 tribes of Israel in the riverbed and after they crossed over, the water covered and buried the stones (Josh 4:4-9).
 This represented their burial; their acknowledgement that the old man had to be terminated.
 The Jordan actually rolled back to a city called “Adam” representing the old man (Josh 3:16).
 The water covered the 12 stones and buried them.
 This signified the circumcision of Israel, the acknowledgement that from here on out it had to be God doing the work, and not them – “We are dead.”
 The water of the Red Sea covered the Egyptians, but the water at the Jordan covered the Israelites themselves!

-This is “I am crucified with Christ; it is no longer I who live but Christ who lives in me” (Gal 2:20).
+This corresponds with “I am crucified with Christ; it is no longer I who live but Christ who lives in me” (Gal 2:20).
 I do not have any righteousness; my “Ishmael” did not work.
 He is rejected.
 I have no confidence in the flesh.
 I boast in Christ.
 Paul is saying that this is the kind of living and ministry that we have.
 In contrast, there are the “dogs, the evil workers and the concision.”
 You are in the flesh or in the spirit, and if you are ministering in the strength of the flesh you are nothing but a dog, an evil worker.
-You can believe the gospel but still have a mix of justification and your strength as a result of not seeing that sanctification is by faith.
-Your motives are unclean, your works are evil, and you are bringing people into bondage, and boasting in your shame.
-Later in Chapter 3 Paul describes “enemies of the cross” in this way (Phil 3:8).
+You can believe the gospel but still have a mix of justification and your strength as a result of not seeing that sanctification and fruit bearing is also by faith.
+Someone who works for God but doesn’t have this fundamental realization will bring people into bondage and is therefore an “Evil worker”.

 Nothing to Boast